RhysB/Project-Poseidon/README.md

 Libraries in the compiled .jar files distrusted may contain their own licenses

+This project contains decompiled code that is copyrighted by Mojang AB typically under the package net.minecraft.server.
 ## How To Setup And Compile - IntelliJ IDEA
 1. Clone this project using Git Bash or a desktop client.
 2. Open IntelliJ and create a new project in the same directory as the Project Poseidon src folder.